nahumsa/nyc-yellow-tripdata/README.md

     - Random Forest
 - [register](https://github.com/nahumsa/nyc-yellow-tripdata/tree/main/register): Where the model is registered to the MLFLOW model registry
 - [notebooks](https://github.com/nahumsa/nyc-yellow-tripdata/tree/main/notebooks): Where exploratory notebooks are used before generating the modules
+- [orchestration/prefect](https://github.com/nahumsa/nyc-yellow-tripdata/tree/main/orchestration/prefect): In this folder, there is the prefect orchestration to train the logistic regression model.
+This also has the deployment for the training logistic regression prefect flow.
 - [scripts](https://github.com/nahumsa/nyc-yellow-tripdata/tree/main/scripts): Where there are scripts for the CI and initialization of MLFlow
 - [tests](https://github.com/nahumsa/nyc-yellow-tripdata/tree/main/tests): Where there are tests for other modules